Arts Education Program Policies

 • Abusive or inappropriate language

-• Any behavior that makes other students or staff feel unsafe
+• Any behavior that makes other participants or staff feel unsafe

 • Failure to follow the Code of Conduct, as stated in our program applications